 2. Topic breadth is the number one pitfall: The Thinking Framework's Part-Whole operation is the most reliable tool for narrowing a topic.
 "What are the components of climate change?
 Which one component can you investigate thoroughly in 25 hours?" works every time.

-3. Process journals need explicit modelling: Left alone, students write diaries.
+3. Process journals need explicit modelling: Left alone, learners write diaries.
 With two examples and a clear framework, they write evidence of thinking.
 The difference determines up to 8 marks on Criterion D.

 4. Fortnightly check-ins outperform monthly reviews: Zimmerman (2002) demonstrated that self-regulated learners monitor progress in short cycles and adjust.
-Supervisors who meet students every two weeks catch problems when they are still small.
+Supervisors who meet learners every two weeks catch problems when they are still small.

 5. Start in September, not January: Projects that begin with concept work in September consistently outperform those that start with product work in January.
 The planning phase is where the grade is won or lost.